 5. Start A Coffee Routine

 A cup of black coffee before a workout can enhance your focus and energy levels thus helping you to get more out of your workout.
-A cup of black coffee before your gym workout is an excellent way to hydrate and build on a coffee routine.
+A cup of black coffee before your gym workout is also an excellent way to hydrate and build on a coffee routine.

 Another way to create a coffee routine is by taking a cup of coffee with a snack in the morning to invigorate and boost your alertness.
-Avoid drinking coffee on an empty stomach as it can cause acid reflux.
+Avoid drinking coffee on an empty stomach as it can trigger acid reflux.

 6. Be Patient With Yourself